sshetty10/keywordparser/README.md

 #File Parsing application

 1. Algorithm:
-	1.Fetch absolute Path of the file from user input 2.Instantiate a Map<Category,count> with count 0 for each Category(case sensistive currently.
+	1.Fetch absolute Path of the file from
+	2.Instantiate a Map<Category,count> with count 0 for each Category(case sensistive currently.
 Making it case insensitve just would require us to say map.get(category.toUpper() instead of map.get(category))
 	3.For each line in the file
 		i.
 Get the first Token.